bvibber/ogv.js/README.md

 ## Updates

-* 1.1.0alpha - 2016-04-??
+* 1.1.0-alpha.0 - 2016-05-01
  * refactored parts of build using webpack
- * reduction in unnecessary global symbols
+ * reduction in unnecessary globals
- * added many properties from standard media elements
+ * added stubs for standard properties
  * volume property now works
+ * seeking is much more reliable
+ * switching sources is much more reliable
- * (many bug fixes in the works)
+ * Chrome input corruption bug fixed
+ * console spam on oggs without skeleton track fixed
 * 1.0 - 2015-09-04
  * initial stable release, as used on Wikipedia